kl-engineer/energy-transition-de-project/README.md

 ## Project Objectives
 - Build a complete ETL pipeline using Python / Databricks.
-- Collect and process data from Our World in Data, Eurostat, and World Bank.
+- Collect and process data from Our World in Data and Eurostat.
 - Model and store data in a PostgreSQL warehouse.
 - Analyze long-term trends in:
    - CO2 emissions from energy production